 When California enacted legislation allowing those who believe they’ve been harmed by gun violence to sue gun manufacturers, no high profile public company in the entire state mentioned that it will be difficult to recruit employees to a state hostile to the constitutional right to bear arms.

 Scott Wiener steered SB 145 through the Senate to reduce the consequences for 25-year-olds who seduce 16-year-olds.
 That was a few years after Gov Brown signed Wiener’s SB 239, which reduced the penalty for knowingly exposing a sexual partner to HIV from a felony to a misdemeanor.
-No California companies stood up to complain about how hard it would be to recruit people from Indiana to work in a state with with values such as these.
+No California companies stood up to complain about how hard it would be to recruit people from Indiana to work in a state with values such as these.

 New York State’s 2019 Reproductive Health Act allows for abortion at “24 weeks or more away from the start of a pregnancy” if the fetus is not viable.
 No high-profile public company has fretted that it will be hard to attract religious employees to a state whose abortion policy falls far outside the mainstream.
 Because those companies do not value those people.